danielddemissie/pr-desc-cli/README.md

 pr-desc gen --template detailed

+# Use a custom Markdown template file

+# The AI will fill this template based on the git changes.

+# See 'Custom Template Files' section below for details.

+pr-desc gen --template-file ./my-pr-template.md

 # Limit the number of files analyzed to prevent excessive token usage (default is 20)

 pr-desc gen --max-files 15